antronerds/r2-tutorials/docs/Multiple_Datasets.md

 |                                                                    |
 +--------------------------------------------------------------------------+

-1. With the ‘selection preset’ option a pre-stored dataset collection with associated settings can be selected.
-Select ‘XPO sampler’ (Expression Project for Oncology (expO)) to pre-select a series of tumor datasets.
-Click ‘next’.
+1. With the ï¿½selection presetï¿½ option a pre-stored dataset collection with associated settings can be selected.
+Select ï¿½XPO samplerï¿½ (Expression Project for Oncology (expO)) to pre-select a series of tumor datasets.
+Click ï¿½nextï¿½.
     [![](_static/images/MultipleDatasets_Preset.png)**Figure
     2: Select a
-    preset**](Image:Image:MultipleDatasets_Preset.png)
+    preset**](_static/images/MultipleDatasets_Preset.png)
-2. In the previous screen the preset ‘XPOsampler’ is selected, a collection of datasets is already marked for the megasampler analyses.
-In Figure 3 clicking the small triangle unfolds the available dataset categories, notice that some of the datasets in the ‘tumor’ section are already marked.
+2. In the previous screen the preset ï¿½XPOsamplerï¿½ is selected, a collection of datasets is already marked for the megasampler analyses.
+In Figure 3 clicking the small triangle unfolds the available dataset categories, notice that some of the datasets in the ï¿½tumorï¿½ section are already marked.
 In this way this you can adapt your pre-selection of datasets.
 Unfold the normal and tumor category and select the following datasets.
-Normal Adrenal gland - Various – 13, Normal Brain PFC - Harris – 44 and the ‘ Tumor Neuroblastoma public - Versteeg – 88’ .
-Enter MYCN and click ‘next’.
+Normal Adrenal gland - Various ï¿½ 13, Normal Brain PFC - Harris ï¿½ 44 and the ï¿½ Tumor Neuroblastoma public - Versteeg ï¿½ 88ï¿½ .
+Enter MYCN and click ï¿½nextï¿½.
     [![](_static/images/Pathway_menu.png)**Figure
     3: Megasampler adjustment
-    selection**](Image:Image:Pathway_menu.png)
+    selection**](_static/images/Pathway_menu.png)

 +--------------------------------------------------------------------------+
 | [![](_static/images/R2d2_logo.png)](Image:Image |